1. About YottaDB

 YottaDB provides utility programs to administer the system.
 Each utility is summarized below, and described later in this manual.

-The M Lock Utility (LKE) is the YottaDB utility program that examines and modifies the lock space where YottaDB maintains the current M LOCK state.
+The M Lock Editor (LKE) is the YottaDB utility program that examines and modifies the lock space where YottaDB maintains the current M LOCK state.
 LKE can monitor the locking mechanism and remove locks.
-See Chapter 8: “M Lock Utility (LKE)” for more information.
+See Chapter 8: “M Lock Editor (LKE)” for more information.

-The Database Structure Editor (DSE) is the YottaDB utility program to examine and alter the internal database structures.
-DSE edits YottaDB Database Structure (GDS) files.
+The Database Structure Editor (DSE) is the YottaDB utility for experts to examine and manipulate the internal structure of YottaDB database (Global Database Structure – GDS) files.
 It provides an extensive database "patch" facility (including block integrity checks), searches for block numbers and nodes, and provides symbolic examination and manipulation facilities.
-See Chapter 10: “Database Structure Editor” for more information.
+See Chapter 10: “Database Structure Editor (DSE)” for more information.

 YottaDB tools verify and maintain database integrity.
 As described in Chapter 11: “Maintaining Database Integrity”, database integrity refers to a state of logical and physical consistency in the database when all of the globals and pointers are correct, thereby making all data accessible.
 Chapter 11 describes how to use the MUPIP INTEG command and the DSE utility to detect and repair integrity problems, and supplies procedures for avoiding such problems.